mikeygough/my-ACS-1700-Web-Foundations/Lessons/01-Semantic-HTML.md

 Breakout into groups of 4:

 - share your name and where you are from
-- Why you wanted to come to Make School
+- Why you wanted to join the ACS dept.
 - What questions do you have about how to make websites?
 Get creative?
 We’ll be sure to address your questions during this class!

 <!--Instructor Tip: post the last question in the class slack channel and have students share their answers on a threaded message.-->